-In case of any of the above conditions, the ROC will send a notice to the company stating his intention and asking for a representative to be sent from the company for the procedure of strike off company under companies act.
+In case of any of the above conditions, the ROC will send a notice to the company stating his intention and asking for a representative to be sent from the company for the procedure of strike-off company under the companies act.

 The procedure of striking off by the ROC